svenefftinge/xtext-lsp-workshop/Step_01.md

 # Environment and Project setup

 To start with the tutorial, you'll need a fresh Eclipse Oxygen with the latest Xtext 2.12 release installed.
-Also at löeast Java 8 JDK is required to be installed on you machine.
+Also at least Java 8 JDK is required to be installed on you machine.

 ## Prerequisites / Install Eclipse

 You can download the Eclipse distribution from here : https://www.eclipse.org/downloads/index-developer.php (before the oxygen release)

-If you pick the "Eclipse IDE for Java and DSL Developers" you should be all set, otherwise please install "Xtext SDK" from the oxygen updatesite.
+If you pick the "Eclipse IDE for Java and DSL Developers" you should be all set, otherwise please install "Xtext SDK" from the oxygen update-site.

 ## Creating the projects

 Creating the set of projects (or modules) for your Xtext Language Server is very easy, as it is supported by the Eclipse Wizard.
 From the main menu please choose _File -> New -> Project..._.
 In the opened dialog you need to select _Xtext Project_ and click _Next_.

 Next up we need to give the project as well as our language a name.
-In addirion the file extension for our language needs to be specified.
+In addition the file extension for our language needs to be specified.
 IF you don't want to get out of sync with the tutorial, you should provide the following values:

 ![Wizard Page #1](img/wizard_01.png)